adtscoin/advertisingcoin/README.md

-advertisingcoin integration/staging tree
+Advertisingcoin integration/staging tree
 ==================================

 http://advertisingcoin.org

-Copyright (c) 2013 advertisingcoin Developers
+Copyright (c) 2013 Advertisingcoin Developers

 Copyright (c) 2009-2013 Bitcoin Developers

 Copyright (c) 2011-2013 PPCoin Developers

-What is advertisingcoin?
+What is Advertisingcoin?
 ------------------

-advertisingcoin is an experimental cryptocurrency that introduces the first scientific computing proof-of-work to cryptocurrency technology. advertisingcoin's proof-of-work is an innovative design based on searching for prime number chains, providing potential scientific value in addition to minting and security for the network.
-Similar to Bitcoin, advertisingcoin enables instant payments to anyone, anywhere in the world.
-It also uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. advertisingcoin is also the name of the open source software which enables the use of this currency.
+Advertisingcoin is an experimental cryptocurrency that introduces the first scientific computing proof-of-work to cryptocurrency technology.
+Advertisingcoin's proof-of-work is an innovative design based on searching for prime number chains, providing potential scientific value in addition to minting and security for the network.
+Similar to Bitcoin, Advertisingcoin enables instant payments to anyone, anywhere in the world.
+It also uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Advertisingcoin is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the advertisingcoin client sofware, see http://advertisingcoin.org.
+For more information, as well as an immediately useable, binary version of the Advertisingcoin client sofware, see http://advertisingcoin.org.

 License
 -------

-advertisingcoin is released under conditional MIT license.
+Advertisingcoin is released under conditional MIT license.
 See  COPYING` for more information.

 Development process